iharp3/iharp-customized-storage/README.md

 |      Temporal     | Hourly (raw), Daily, Monthly, Yearly | minimum, maximum, mean at each resolution, and the minimum and maximum of the whole file |
 | Spatial (degrees) |         0.25 (raw), 0.5, 1.0         | minimum, maximum, mean at each resolution, and the minimum and maximum of the whole file |

 For every desired subset of the data, we keep all coarser resolutions and prune the finer resolutions.
-For example, if a subset is needed at a monthly resolution, we delete the hourly and daily aggregations and keep the monthly and yearly ones.
+For example, if a region is needed at a monthly temporal resolution, we delete the hourly and daily temporal aggregations and keep the monthly and yearly ones.
 If a subset of the data is needed at the 0.5 degree resolution, we delete the 0.25 degree resolution and keep the 1.0 degree aggregation.

+Thus, the highest number of files we can have for a certain region is when we need the data at an hourly and 0.25 resolution, so we must keep:
+* Hourly data at a 0.25, 0.5, and 1.0 degree resolution,
+* Daily data at a 0.25, 0.5, and 1.0 degree resolution,
+* Monthly data at a 0.25, 0.5, and 1.0 degree resolution, and
+* Yearly data at a 0.25, 0.5, and 1.0 degree resolution.
+which is a total of 12 files.

+The minimum number of files we can have for a certain region is when we need the data at a yearly and 1.0 resolution, so we only need to keep this one file.

 #### Aggregating temporal data
 We first aggregate all the data temporally, calculating the daily minimum, maximum, and mean from the raw (hourly) data, then the monthly minimum, maximum, and mean aggregation from the daily resolution, and finally the same statistics for the yearly resolution.
-Additionally (to increase scan speed), we save the maximum and minimum values of each file.

 **Currently:**
 Each aggregation is saved in a separate file with the following naming convention:

 `agg_<file path>_<temporal resolution>.nc`

-where `file path` is determined by the file assigned to the raw data, and `temporal resolution` is either `day, month`, or `year`.
+where `file path` is determined by the file path name assigned to the raw data in the user input, and `temporal resolution` is either `day, month`, or `year`.
+Note the original file contains the hourly and 0.25 resolution data.

 #### Pruning local data